 A dynamic right-back for Stuttgart and Celtic whose career was defined by pace, attacking runs, and 21 caps for the German national team.

-Andreas Hinkel's football story is one of consistent excellence from the flank.
-Emerging from the VfB Stuttgart academy, he broke into the first team as a teenager and quickly established himself as a modern full-back—solid in defense but truly alive when surging forward.
-His performances for Stuttgart earned him a place in the German national team setup, where he competed in a golden era for right-backs.
-A significant move to Sevilla in 2006 was hampered by injury, but he found a triumphant second act at Celtic in 2008.
-In Glasgow, his technical quality and relentless energy made him a fan favorite, and he played a key role in domestic successes.
-After retiring, Hinkel moved into coaching, aiming to impart the tactical discipline and attacking verve that characterized his own playing days.
-His career stands as a model of the dedicated, two-way wide defender.
+Andreas Hinkel broke into the VfB Stuttgart first team as a teenager.
+He emerged from the club's academy as a modern full-back—solid in defense but alive when surging forward.
+His performances earned him a place in the German national team setup during a golden era for right-backs.
+A move to Sevilla in 2006 was hampered by injury.
+He found a triumphant second act at Celtic in 2008.
+In Glasgow, his technical quality and relentless energy made him a fan favorite.
+He played a key role in domestic successes.
+After retiring, Hinkel moved into coaching.
+His career models the dedicated, two-way wide defender.

 1981–1996